rothgar/awesome-tuis/README.md

 - [diary](https://github.com/actuday6418/Diary) A diary app written in Rust that encrypts both text and file data, and can decrypt and build a rich HTML representation of your diary when required.
 - [diskonaut](https://github.com/imsnif/diskonaut) Terminal disk space navigator
 - [distrobox-tui](https://github.com/hyperreal64/distrobox-tui) TUI for managing distrobox containers
-- [dive](https://github.com/wagoodman/dive) A tool for exploring each layer in a docker image
 - [ec2-instance-selector](https://github.com/aws/amazon-ec2-instance-selector) A CLI tool and go library which recommends instance types based on resource criteria like vcpus and memory
 - [emu2](https://github.com/dmsc/emu2) A simple DOS emulator for the Linux text console, supporting basic DOS system calls and console I/O.
 - [flawz](https://github.com/orhun/flawz) A Terminal UI for browsing security vulnerabilities (CVEs)